 Note: If an external user accesses a word/excel file and does not have a word/excel application, they can view and edit the file via the web browser.

 - You can limit external sharing to specific domains.
 For example, this limits the pool of potential external users to specific 3rd party companies.

 - Keep external sharing more controlled by requiring the user to access content with the account that it was shared with.

 - Guests with the right level of access (Edit, Full Control) can share content just like any other internal user.
 However, you can limit their sharing rights by deselecting the tick box that allows them to share content they don't own.

 Changing Site Collection Level External Sharing Settings

-Once external sharing is set at the tenant level, you can change the settings for the site collections in your organization.
-Ideally, external users will only be allowed access on a separate site collection.
+Once external sharing is set at the tenant level, you can change your organization's site collections settings.
+Ideally, external users will only be allowed access to a separate site collection.

 How can we change a site collection's external sharing options?